 Please go to the next page.

 We ask that you attempt to wear the device at all times.
-If you must remove it for any reason, please note the reason why and the day and time the device was removed from your wrist on the chart below.
+If you must remove it for longer than 30 minutes for any reason, please note the reason why and the day and time the device was removed from your wrist on the chart below.
 Please also note when the device was replaced on your wrist.